Inside Moves: Plot

-After a suicide attempt leaves a man named Roary (John Savage) partially crippled, he finds himself living in a rundown house in Oakland, California.
-He spends a lot of time at a neighborhood bar, which is full of other disabled people, and becomes best friends with Jerry (David Morse), the barman with a bad leg.
+After a suicide attempt leaves a man named Roary partially crippled, he finds himself living in a rundown house in Oakland, California.
+He spends a lot of time at a neighborhood bar, which is full of other disabled people, and becomes best friends with Jerry, the barman with a bad leg.

 Jerry gains the attention and respect from the Golden State Warriors when he scrimmages a player and loses narrowly.
-After the bar owner suffers a heart attack, a new waitress named Louise (Diana Scarwid) is hired.
+After the bar owner suffers a heart attack, a new waitress named Louise is hired.
 Roary develops romantic feelings for Louise.

-Jerry's luck turns round when one of the professional basketball players lends him the money for an operation to fix his leg.
-Once he is fully healed, Jerry goes on to become a basketball star, fulfilling his lifelong dream.
+Jerry's luck turns around when one of the professional basketball players lends him the money for an operation to fix his leg.
+Once he is fully healed, Jerry becomes a basketball star, fulfilling his lifelong dream.
 However, he abandons his old friends by pretending they never existed.

 Later, Jerry's old friends begin to resent him for his negligence, Roary visits Jerry and pressures him to visit the bar.
 Jerry offers up a half-hearted excuse for his absence, and despite Roary's feelings, begins seeing Louise in secret.

-Roary finally confronts Jerry about his behaviour, and offers some final thoughts on their friendship, and what the bar and its patrons meant during his recovery.
+Roary finally confronts Jerry about his behavior and offers some final thoughts on their friendship and what the bar and its patrons meant during his recovery.
 After Roary leaves, Jerry angrily reflects on his past decisions.

 Roary reunites with Louise.
 Jerry returns to the bar and reveals his insecurities to his old friends, who understand right away.

-For the first time in twenty-five years Max closes the bar, so everyone can attend Jerry's basketball game.
+For the first time in 25 years, Max closes the bar, so everyone can attend Jerry's basketball game.